 The birdlife in Toro-Semliki Wildlife Reserve is good year-round, but at its best at the height of breeding season.
 This is in March, just after the relatively dry spell from December to February.
 There is rain throughout the year, but March to mid-May and August to October are the wettest months.
 The heavy rains might result in delays due to impassable roads and slippery hiking trails and can limit your bird-watching time.
 Migratory birds are in Toro-Semliki from November to April.

-The reserve, located in the Albertine Rift Valley, has an amazing setting between the Rift Valley escarpment on the east, the Congolese Blue Mountains on the west, and the Rwenzoris on the southwest.
+The reserve, specifically located in the Albertine Rift Valley, has an amazing setting between the Rift Valley escarpment on the east, the Congolese Blue Mountains on the west, and the Rwenzoris on the southwest.
 The dominant vegetation is woodland and savannah.
-There are several rivers running through flanked by riverine forest and patches of Borassus palms are dotted around.

 Toro-Semliki WR is a safe place to visit in our opinion.
 Other than employees of the reserve and tour operators, most people that you encounter will be tourists.